hj-n/zadu/README.md

 ### Optimizing the Execution

 ZADU automatically optimizes the execution of multiple distortion measures.
-Its explicit metric registry shares exact pair statistics, pairwise distances, rankings, and nearest-neighbor indices while retaining the largest requested `k`, so mixed-`k` specifications remain equivalent to direct metric calls.
-Pair-only Stress, Scale-Normalized Stress, and Pearson runs use condensed or memory-bounded streaming resources; metrics requiring full ranks or global distance ordering still need O(n²) storage. `ZADU(...).estimated_cache_bytes` exposes the persistent-cache estimate, while `last_run_info["planned_peak_bytes"]` includes package-managed pair working memory.
+Its explicit metric registry shares exact pair statistics, densities, rankings, and nearest-neighbor indices while retaining the largest requested `k`, so mixed-`k` specifications remain equivalent to direct metric calls.
+Pair-only Stress, Scale-Normalized Stress, and Pearson runs use condensed or memory-bounded streaming resources; metrics requiring full ranks or global distance ordering still need O(n²) storage. `ZADU(...).estimated_cache_bytes` exposes the persistent-cache estimate, while `last_run_info["planned_peak_bytes"]` includes package-managed working memory.
 Pass `max_memory_bytes=` or `ExecutionConfig(memory_budget=...)` to select a bounded strategy or fail before an oversized package-managed allocation.

+S&C (`snc`) reuses the planner's exact kNN tables, keeps full weighted-SNN graphs sparse, and batches cluster-pair reductions.
+Set `n_jobs` above 1 to opt into deterministic thread-level iteration evaluation; the default remains 1 because parallel overhead can outweigh the benefit on smaller workloads.
+With a memory budget, ZADU may reduce the effective worker count.
+The requested/effective counts and conservative working-set estimate are recorded in `last_run_info["snc_strategy"]`.

 For spherical coordinates, pass `geodesic=True` to `ZADU`.
 In that mode `orig[:, 0]` is longitude, `orig[:, 1]` is latitude, and both must be expressed in radians.
 Geodesic distance is used only for the registered original space; embedded-space distances remain Euclidean.